Course 1: From Quarks and Gluons to Nuclear Forces and Structure

 - Andrea Shindler (Michigan State University)

 2013 Course 1: Nuclear forces and their impact in nuclear structure

-The TALENT/INT course on Nuclear forces and their impact on structure, reactions, and astrophysics was held at the University of Washington, Seattle, WA from July 1 to July 19, 2013.
+The first edition of Course 1 entitled Nuclear forces and their impact on structure, reactions, and astrophysics was held at the University of Washington, Seattle, WA from July 1 to July 19, 2013.

 Course organizers: Dick Furnstahl, Morten Hjorth-Jensen, Witek Nazarewicz, Achim Schwenk

 The TALENT/INT course on Nuclear Forces given in July, 2013 covered modern theoretical approaches to nuclear forces and their impact on nuclear structure, reactions and astrophysics.
 This includes the development of pionless and chiral effective field theory, with a focus on which parts of nuclear forces drive different physics in light to heavy nuclei and at neutron-rich extremes.
 A problem-based approach was emphasized with some computational topics integrated with the physics topics.
 The principal lecturers were Dick Furnstahl and Achim Schwenk.
 The topics included: